ingonyama-zk/icicle/docs/docs/icicle/rust-bindings/program.md

 }
 ```
 ### Traits implemented and key methods
-Additional trait the struct implements besides the `Program<F>` trait.
+Additional trait the struct implements to fulfil `Program<F>` trait.
 #### `Handle`
 Trait to guarantee linking the program to the appropriate cpp backend - providing a function to access the pointer to the backend implementation.
 ### `Drop`